Gentle Wisdom Teeth Removal in Grand Rapids

 • Saves time and discomfort later.
 Averting oral health issues before they arise, such as dental shifting, oral infections, gum disease, and damage or crowding of nearby teeth, is a key reason why dental professionals recommend early removal of wisdom teeth.

 • Easier surgery/faster recovery.
 The younger you are when you have oral and maxillofacial surgery to remove wisdom teeth, the faster your recovery is likely to be because your wisdom teeth are less developed and therefore easier to remove.
+Faster healing equals less time away from work or school.

 • Less risk of complications.
 Untreated wisdom teeth can cause infection, cavities, gum disease, damage or crowding to the nearby teeth.
 As we age, the roots grow longer and become more deeply rooted in the jaw bone.
 Removal becomes more complicated as the roots become potentially intertwined with nerves and sinuses.
 Patients never have to endure these complications in the first place if their wisdom teeth are removed early.

-Cost Of Wisdom Teeth Removal
+Wisdom Teeth Removal FAQ

 Surgery to remove wisdom teeth becomes a little trickier when the teeth have become blocked by overlying gum and/or bone tissue and are unable to erupt properly into the mouth.
 When this happens, the teeth are considered impacted and should be extracted to protect your oral health and avoid future complications with this set of molars, such as damage to nearby teeth and oral structures, infections, and more.